SalehAhmedShafin/Multimodal-Disaster-Event-Identification-from-Social-Media-Posts/README.md

 model This allows the training of machine learning models on textual data [37].
 The limitations of BERT are solved by the generalized autoregressive pretraining technique XLNet, which maximized the predicted probability over all permutations of the factorization order.
-It builds on the TransformerXL architecture and follows a Bi-directional approach.
+It builds on the Transformer XL architecture and follows a Bi-directional approach.
 It uses permutation sampling to generate potential permutations of the input tokens and maintains an autoregressive property throughout pre-training, modeling the probability distribution